RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 - Luxembourg: Formula 1 races until 2026

 RTL Group’s management continuously reviews the Group’s portfolio.
-In previous years, RTL Group sold several non-core assets in Europe – including the football club Girondins de Bordeaux and the website MonAlbumPhoto in France, the home entertainment and theatrical distribution company Universum Film in Germany, the digital video network BroadbandTV (BBTV) based in Vancouver, and the ad-tech company SpotX, the mobile entertainment company Ludia and the software and data company for media measurement, VideoAmp, all in the US.
-In 2024, RTL Group carried out several sales of shares in Magnite – the US ad-tech company – completing divestment of its financial interest.
+In previous years, RTL Group sold several non-core assets – including the football club Girondins de Bordeaux and the website MonAlbumPhoto in France, the home entertainment and theatrical distribution company Universum Film in Germany, the digital video network BroadbandTV (BBTV) based in Canada, the ad-tech company SpotX, the mobile entertainment company Ludia and the software and data company for media measurement, VideoAmp – all in the US.
+In 2025, RTL Deutschland sold its magazine brands Brigitte, Gala and Eltern, and the digital food and recipe platform Chefkoch.

 These disposals are consistent with RTL Group’s strategy to focus on growing its European digital businesses in the areas of streaming and advertising technology, alongside the Group’s global content business, Fremantle.

-RTL Group operates the services RTL+ in Germany and Hungary and M6+ in France that have gradually introduced a hybrid business model consisting of various price packages.
+RTL Group operates the services RTL+ in Germany and Hungary and M6+ in France – all of which have gradually introduced a hybrid business model consisting of various price packages.
 Lower-priced or free packages are predominantly or fully financed by advertising.
-Various premium price packages include, for example, parallel streams on various devices, the live signal of RTL TV channels in HD quality and premium content bundles.
+Various premium price packages include parallel streams on various devices, the live signal of RTL TV channels in HD quality and premium content bundles.
 These content bundles offer programmes from the Group’s linear TV channels in the respective countries, plus premium content either exclusively produced or licensed from third parties.

-In July 2024, RTL Group announced that the Group’s largest streaming service, RTL+ in Germany, plans to migrate to the Bedrock technology platform.
+In July 2024, RTL Group announced that its largest streaming service, RTL+ in Germany, plans to migrate to the Bedrock technology platform.
 This plan is in line with RTL Group’s strategy to deepen Group-wide cooperation in technology, advertising sales and content.
-The goal is to complete the migration of RTL+ in Germany to the Bedrock platform in early 2026, which will generate significant cost savings and increase its innovation strength.
+The migration is expected to be completed by the end of April 2026, which will generate significant cost savings and increase its innovation strength.
 The migration will contribute to RTL Group’s goal of reaching profitability with its streaming businesses in 2026 and to further grow Bedrock.

 RTL Hungary launched its streaming service RTL+ in November 2022.
-The service offers exclusive local content – a unique feature in the Hungarian streaming landscape – and is also based on Bedrock technology.
-In August 2024, RTL Hungary announced a strategic partnership with One (previously called 4iG Group).
-From 1 January 2025, Hungarian integrated service provider One, together with its telecommunications subsidiaries, exclusively distributes RTL Hungary's linear TV channels and the streaming service RTL+.
-In the coming years, One’s content production division will support RTL Hungary in broadcasting the Uefa Champions League, Uefa Europa League and the Uefa European Conference League matches.
+The service offers exclusive local content – a unique feature in the Hungarian streaming landscape – also based on Bedrock technology.
+From 1 January 2025, Hungarian integrated service provider 4iG Group, together with its telecommunications subsidiaries, started to distribute all linear TV channels of RTL Hungary and exclusively distribute the streaming service RTL+.

-Fremantle continues to invest in high-end productions to accelerate its growth in drama series, films and documentaries.
+Fremantle has been investing in high-end productions to accelerate its growth in drama series, films and documentaries.
 Acquisitions include, for example, Miso Film in Scandinavia, This is Nice Group in the Nordics, Wildside and Lux Vide in Italy, Asacha Media Group and Kwaï in France, A Team Productions in Belgium, Silvio Productions in Israel, Dancing Ledge Productions, 72 Films and Wildstar Films in the UK, Passenger in the US, Eureka in the US and Australia, Element Pictures in the UK and Ireland and Beach House Pictures in Asia.

 Fremantle also bought minority stakes in a number of new production companies to secure first access to their creative talent and output.
 Working with world-class storytellers is key to Fremantle’s scripted strategy.

-Bedrock, a French technology company co-founded by RTL Group and Groupe M6, builds the tech platform for Groupe M6’s streaming service M6+, Videoland in the Netherlands and RTL+ in Hungary, with RTL+ in Germany to be fully migrated in early 2026.
+Bedrock, a French technology company co-founded by RTL Group and Groupe M6, builds the tech platform for Groupe M6’s streaming service M6+, Videoland in the Netherlands and RTL+ in Hungary, with RTL+ in Germany to be fully migrated by the end of April 2026.
 This common platform allows RTL Group to bundle streaming technology investments.

 In competing with the global tech platforms, new alliances and partnerships between European media companies become increasingly important.